 DMA, Manhattan School of Music

-Coordinator, piano program.
-Director of Music Performance Graduate Studies.
+Coordinator, Piano Program and Director of Music Performance Graduate Studies.
 James Giles regularly performs in important musical centers in America, Europe, and Asia.
-Recent tours have taken him to the Nancy Music Festival in France, the Accademia Cristofori in Florence, the Gijon Piano Festival in Spain, the Amalfi Coast Music Festival in Italy, and the Beijing International Music Festival.
-Last season featured a recording with the St. Petersburg Chamber Philharmonic in Russia; recitals in Florida, California, North Carolina, and France; and master classes in Hong Kong, Shanghai, Seoul, and at Yale University and the Cincinnati Conservatory.
+Recent tours have taken him to the Nancy Music Festival in France, the Accademia Cristofori in Florence, the Gijon Piano Festival in Spain, and the Beijing International Music Festival.
+Other activities have featured a recording with the St. Petersburg Chamber Philharmonic in Russia; recitals in Florida, California, North Carolina, and France; and master classes in Hong Kong, Shanghai, Seoul, and at Yale University and the Cincinnati Conservatory.
+He is director of the Amalfi Coast Music Festival during the summers.

 Dr. Giles was first prize winner at the New Orleans International Piano Competition, the Joanna Hodges International Piano Competition, the MTNA National Collegiate Competition, and the American Pianists Association Fellowship Awards.
 In an eclectic repertoire encompassing the solo and chamber music literatures, Giles is equally at home in the standard repertoire as in the music of our time.
 He has commissioned and premiered works by William Bolcom, C. Curtis-Smith, Stephen Hough, Lowell Liebermann, Ned Rorem, Augusta Read Thomas, Earl Wild, and James Wintle.
 Most of these new works are featured on Giles’s Albany Records release entitled “American Virtuoso.”
 His recording of solo works by Schumann and Prokofiev is available on England’s Master Musicians label and a new Schubert CD is due for imminent release.
 He recorded John Harbison’s Horn Trio with the Chicago Chamber Musicians.